OnroerendErfgoed/atramhasis/docs/source/customisation.rst

 `postgresql://username:password@host:port/db_name` or
 either `sqlite:///path/db_name.sqlite`.
 The default value is `sqlite:///atramhasis.sqlite`.

 The data is loaded in a :class:`~skosprovider_sqlalchemy.models.ConceptScheme`.
-The conceptscheme needs a label.
-The label can be added to the `conceptscheme_label` argument.
-The default label is the name of the file.
+With a :class:`~skosprovider_rdf.providers.RDFProvider` the conceptscheme can be present in the RDF file.
+The other providers can specify it on the command line through the `conceptscheme_label` argument.
+If no `conceptscheme_label` is present, the default label is the name of the file.

 Once the data is loaded in the database, the configuration of the added provider must be included in the :file:`my_thesaurus/skos/__init__.py`.
 A successfull run of the